 I-94 Authorized Stay

-My tourist visa expires in one month, but the I-94 (white card in my passport) I was given at the airport says I can be in the U.S. for six months.
+My tourist visa expires in one month, but says I can be in the U.S. for six months.
 When do I have to leave?

-You are legally authorized to be in the U.S. until the date stamped on your I-94 (provided you do not violate the terms of your visa, for example, by working illegally on a tourist visa).
+You are legally authorized to be in the U.S. until the date indicated on your I-94 (provided you do not violate the terms of your visa, for example, by working illegally on a tourist visa).
 The visa gives you permission to board the plane to the U.S. The I-94 authorizes your length of stay in the U.S. Thus, even if the visa that’s in your passport expired, if you’re still authorized to be here on your I-94, you’re in the U.S. lawfully.
 The reverse is also true, if the time on your I-94 has expired, it doesn’t matter that you still have a valid visa, you are no longer in the U.S. lawfully.
+Customs and Border Protection is no longer issuing paper I-94 documents to feign nationals upon entering the country, but this information, including the date one’s authorized stay ends, can be accessed online.

 Marriage of Convenience (“Immigration Marriage”)

-Can’t I just marry someone of the opposite sex and get a “green card”?
+Can’t I just marry someone and get a “green card”?

 We advise you very strongly against doing this.
 Entering into a fraudulent marriage only for immigration purposes is illegal.
 If you are caught, the foreign born “spouse” will be placed in removal (deportation) proceedings.
 Both the foreign national and the American citizen “spouse” face possible criminal penalties including a five year prison sentence and $250,000 fine.
 Committing fraud may bar the foreign national from other alternatives to legalize his/her status.